Boncuklu Tarla: Genetics

-Human samples from Boncuklu Tarla dated to circa 9000-8500 BCE were part of a recent genetic study, as members of a Mesopotamia_Neolithic cluster (together with Çayönü and Nemrik 9 samples).
-In this study, the Mesopotamia_Neolithic cluster appeared as a major ancestry of several Levantine and Egyptian Bronze Age individuals, particularly from Ebla, Ashkalon, Baq'ah and Nuwayrat.
+Human samples from Boncuklu Tarla dated to around 9000-8500 BC were part of a recent genetic study, as members of a Mesopotamia Neolithic cluster (together with Çayönü and Nemrik 9 samples).
+In this study, the Mesopotamia Neolithic cluster appeared as a major ancestry of several Levantine and Egyptian Bronze Age individuals, particularly from Ebla, Ashkalon, Baq'ah and Nuwayrat.